 January 22, 2020

 We build partnerships in communities across Washington to get food where it’s needed most.
-We provide an average of two million meals each month through our statewide network of 375 food banks, meal programs, schools, and community-based organizations.
+We provide an average of two million meals each month through our statewide network of over 400 food banks, meal programs, schools, and community-based organizations.
 Part of a justice-centered movement, we advocate to change inequitable policies, practices, and institutions that perpetuate hunger and poverty.
 Together, we ensure communities across our state can access the nutritious food they want and need to thrive.

 Equity is fundamental to ending hunger.
 Northwest Harvest is committed to operating as an anti-racist, anti-oppression organization.
 We are unflinching in our work to transform an unjust food system into one that is more responsive and accountable to the communities most impacted by discrimination.